llwyd/llwyd.github.io/_posts/2023-03-25-alsa-playback-1.markdown

             SND_PCM_NONBLOCK);
 {% endhighlight %}

-In the code snippit above, here we have instantiated the pcm handle for device `plughw:1,0` and configured it for non-blocking playback.
+In the code snippet above, here we have instantiated the pcm handle for device `plughw:1,0` and configured it for non-blocking playback.
 This string representing the audio device doesn't make much sense at first.
 The first number `1` represents the 'card' and and second `0` represents the device.
 In order to set this for your sound device, you can use the following command which will list all the audio devices:

 {% highlight shell %}
 $ aplay -l